isl-org/Open3D-ML/docs/openvino.md

 # OpenVINO backend

-Open3D-ML allows to use [Intel OpenVINO](https://github.com/openvinotoolkit/openvino) as an optional backend for deep learning models.
+Open3D-ML allows to use [Intel OpenVINO](https://github.com/openvinotoolkit/openvino) as an optional backend for deep learning models inference.

 ## Usage